RobertMachamud/new_coep/README.md

 ## Content
   - All content was written by the developer - except:
-    - Swiper Js part <a href="https://github.com/thatanjan/carousel-slider-swiper.js-yt">Github Link Here</a>
+    - Swiper Js part from thatanjan - <a href="https://github.com/thatanjan/carousel-slider-swiper.js-yt">Github Link Here</a>
     - Some parts (member section - about us section) are similar to the parent site (<a href="https://www.coepmobiles.de/">https://www.coepmobiles.de/</a>).

 ## Media